Exclusive: Seattle-Area Voters To Vote By Smartphone In 1st For U.S. Elections

 Buell, the University of South Carolina computer science specialist, admits that mobile voting probably will continue to expand this decade.
 That is due in part, he says, to a miscalculation by advocates and the public about how insecure the Internet and mobile phones are.

 "Until we have a total collapse of some election, I think this sort of thing is going to continue," Buell said.
-"People want to believe that, you know, they can do everything on their phones."
+"People want to believe that they can do everything on their phones."